THOMASELOVE/432-classes-2025/class24/README.md

 ## Announcements

-1. I will post a document containing feedback on the Minute Paper after Class 23 by class time.
+1. Feedback on the Minute Paper after Class 23 is available now at <https://bit.ly/432-2025-min23-feedback>.
+    - You'll need to be logged into Google via CWRU to see the document.
 2. One question I got from several people is, essentially, asking me to recommend courses.
-It's a reasonable question, but I don’t talk about courses other than my own in general terms.
+    - It's a reasonable question, but I don’t talk about courses other than my own in general terms.
 What you want to pursue individually is too important and I am NOT an expert in the offerings here at CWRU.
-Students currently taking those courses, and instructors teaching them, are the people you want to talk to.
-That said, I teach a course called PQHS 500 every Spring.
+    - Students currently taking those courses, and instructors teaching them, are the people you want to talk to.
+    - I teach a course called PQHS 500 every Spring.
 Most of the people who take 432 and like it also like 500.
 It’s a course in observational studies, and its current syllabus is [online](https://thomaselove.github.io/500-syllabus-2025/).
 I plan to give a version of that course again in Spring 2026.
+If you've gotten through 432 with an A or B, I'd love to see you join us next Spring.
-3. Here is a list of [CWRU mental health resources available to students](https://case.edu/wellness/campuswide-resources/mental-health-resources).
+3. Here again is a list of [CWRU mental health resources available to students](https://case.edu/wellness/campuswide-resources/mental-health-resources).
-4. The Lab 7 sketch and grading rubric will be posted shortly before class time to our Shared Google Drive.
+4. The Lab 7 sketch and grading rubric will be **posted shortly before class time** to our Shared Google Drive.
+    - Grades and feedback on Lab 7 should appear next Tuesday 2025-04-15 before that class.
-5. Regarding Project B, I want to remind you that there is a [Quarto template for the Project B portfolio](https://github.com/THOMASELOVE/432-data/blob/master/data/432_projectB_portfolio_template.qmd) on our 432-data page.
-It's not mandatory, but it has some real advantages in terms of organizing your work and making sure you don't leave anything important out.
+5. I want to remind you that there is a [Quarto template for the Project B portfolio](https://github.com/THOMASELOVE/432-data/blob/master/data/432_projectB_portfolio_template.qmd) on our 432-data page.
+While it's not mandatory, it has some real advantages in terms of organizing your work and making sure you don't leave anything important out.

 ## What's in Today's Slides?